twotwentyseven/handbook/freelancing.md

 # A Note About Freelancing

-We recognise that many of our team members occassionally take on work outside of twotwentyseven.
+We recognise that many of our team members occasionally take on work outside of twotwentyseven.
 It sometimes helps bring in a little extra moola on the side for those treats or extra savings you're after.
 We support team members who want to take on some extra work but need to ensure we're clear on what we expect:

 - Your twotwentyseven work is what's worked on during twotwentyseven time
 - It can't impact your ability to deliver or affect performance